The NFL’s Substance And Alcohol Abuse Policy

 Roger Diehl, an offensive player for the New York Giants, was recently arrested for a DUI.
 He had struck several parked cars with his BMW, and consequently failed a breath test.
 Diehl may face fines of over 500,000 dollars, and suspension from the team for violating the NFL’s policy on substance and alcohol abuse.

 Tyler Sash, a safety for the New York Giants, has been suspended for the first four games of the 2012 season.
 Sash was taking a prescription for Adderall, and sources suggest it was a legal prescription.

 Unfortunately, the drug contains amphetamine, and according to the NFL’s policy on drug use, it is a performance-enhancing drug and has put Sash in violation.
 He had reported the drug was to help him with speaking performances and to reduce his anxiety.

 It can be hard to compete in today’s competitive environment, even if you aren’t a professional athlete.
 Stress at work, school or on the field can cause individuals to look for solutions.
 Chemical solutions, like substance and alcohol abuse are dangerous to your long term health and can actually have the opposite of the intended effect.

 It is better to learn healthy coping mechanisms to deal with the competition and stress.
 If you or someone you love is under immense pressure to perform and needs to find a solution, please call us today.
 Substance abuse treatment and behavioral therapy can help an individual overcome substance abuse and learn to manage stress and competition in a healthy way.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse issues.
+Destination Hope is a full-service alcohol abuse, drug addiction and health treatment facility in Florida for men and women who suffer from substance abuse and co-occurring disorders.